Yeronga Fire Station: Description

-On the southeast corner of Yeronga Park, the former Yeronga Fire Station is a two-storey timber-framed structure, clad with weatherboards to the lower level and battened fibro sheeting to the upper level, beneath a red terracotta tiled gabled roof.
-A discreet awning with a pressed metal edging decorated with pateras and fluting shelters the engine room entrance to the School Road frontage and is supported by steel tie-rods fixed to the exterior of the first floor.
+Yeronga Fire Station is a two-storey timber-framed structure, clad with weatherboards to the lower level and battened fibro sheeting to the upper level, beneath a red terracotta tiled gabled roof.
+An awning with a pressed metal edging decorated with pateras and fluting shelters the engine room entrance to the School Road frontage and is supported by steel tie-rods fixed to the exterior of the first floor.

 Rectangular in plan, the ground floor contains an engine room, watchroom, dormitory, kitchen, bathroom and recreation room.
 Tall, vertical, timber, bifold, counterweighted doors to School Road open into the engine room around which the other rooms are arranged in an L-shape.
 The concrete floor to the engine room has been painted green but the red fire engine guide tracks are evident in areas where the paint has worn.
 The watchroom is at the front of the station off the engine room and opens into the adjacent dormitory.
 The fireman's pole terminated in a small hall in the centre of the building to the rear of the engine room.
 The pole has been removed.
 The kitchen, bathroom and dormitory open off this hall.
 The recreation room is to the rear of the station off the engine room and opening to the rear yard.
 All ground floor rooms are lined with tongue-and-groove boarding and have fibro sheeted battened ceilings.
 The dormitory contains built-in timber cupboards and tilting fanlights to the engine room wall.
 The bathroom has a terrazzo floor.
 A serving hatch has been cut into the wall between the kitchen and the recreation room.